Eyelid Lift Orlando

 Treatment

 In upper eyelid surgery, the surgeon first marks the individual lines and creases of the lids in order to keep the scars as invisible as possible along these natural folds.
 Care is taken to map out the excess skin accurately, prior to surgery.
 After the patient is asleep, the incision is made, and excess fat is removed, and then the loose skin is removed.
 Fine sutures are used to close the incisions.
 Incisional scars usually heal very well and are barely visible after healing.
+In cases where eyelid ptosis is due to brow ptosis, a brow lift may be recommended to achieve the desired aesthetic and functional outcome.

 For most people, it’s an easy recovery, with minimal pain, and minimal bruising and swelling.
 Cool compresses are helpful for the first 2-3 days to minimize swelling.
 Most people are back to their normal activities after about a week and can return to the gym or other physical activities by 3 weeks after surgery.
 The incisions typically heal very nicely, and are invisible at conversational distances by 3 months after surgery, on average.
 Patients who require a canthopexy typically have more swelling, so their recovery may take a little longer.
+The eyes tend to feel dry for several months afterwards, so liberal use of artifical tears is recommended during this early recovery time period.

 Location